Nestled in the pristine coastal town of Anda in south-east Bohol, Magic Oceans Resort offers an intimate escape for discerning divers.

 Pamilacan Island

-Lying a 40 minute boat ride from Alona Beach, this area can offer sometime thrilling drift dives and is the best chance to encounter the larger, current loving pelagic species.
-There is a good chance of spotting Manta Rays, and a whale shark if you are lucky (usual season November to April) as you cruise across the beautiful coral gardens around 20 metres depth.
+Lying a 40-minute boat ride from Panglao in eastern Bohol, this area can offer amazing diving with thrilling drift dives and offers a good chance to encounter larger, current-loving pelagic species.
+There's a chance of spotting manta rays and whale shark between November to April with some luck as you cruise across the beautiful coral gardens.

-Yet more suggestion of the sweet stuff, but again you will not be disappointed with as long as you visit them in the dry season.
-The unusual geological phenomena of grass covered limestone conical hills turn brown in the dry season, hence the name, but can of course be visited year round.
-Hundreds of them are scattered across Bohol and they are a signature attraction and image of the country of the Philippines.
+The Chocolate Hills are an unusual geological phenomena of grass covered limestone conical hills that turn brown in the dry season, hence the name, but can of course be visited year-round.
+Hundreds of them are scattered across Bohol, and they've become a signature attraction of the Philippines.

-At only 3 inches tall, if you spot a Tarsier Monkey in the wild, ensure you take a picture and let us know!
-This species is indigenous to the Philippines and mostly sighted nocturnally in Bohol’s lush forests.
+At only seven centimetres tall, if you spot a tarsier monkey in the wild, ensure you take a picture and let us know!
+This species is indigenous to the Philippines and mostly sighted nocturnally in Bohol's lush forests.
 For those with less patience or time, trips to a sanctuary may also be arranged.

 We recommend that you book your dive packs with Regaldive prior to departure, in order to secure your diving or course and so that the dive centre is expecting you.
 Magic Oceans Resort provides two morning boat dives each day, and an optional third dive in the afternoon.
 Night dives can be arranged with the dive centre upon request, while guided house reef diving is also available.
 Please discuss your requirements with the Regaldive team, who will prepare a quotation suited to your requirements.